LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     Type 21 also applies to the electric potential boundary condition.
     It scales the feedback strength according to the value of the variable on the ring type21\_ref steps inside.
     When type16\_ref.gt.1, then the position where the core flux tallies are computed moves along with the boundary condition.
-    If type16\_kinetic\_energy.eq.1, then the parallel kinetic energy flux is included in the ion heat flux component of type 16 and 17 boundary conditions.
+    If type16\_kinetic\_energy.eq.1, then the energy flux due to kinetic energy transport and viscous terms is included in the ion heat flux component of type 16 and 17 boundary conditions.

 .. index::
    single: b2stbc_type13..21*; b2stbc_type13_ref